evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/StopError.md

 title: "StopError"
 ---

-Represents an error that occurs when a STOP operation is executed.
+Represents a contract/bytecode error that occurs when a STOP operation is executed.

 Stop errors can occur due to:
 - The contract execution reaching a STOP opcode.